Research

 Led by Professor Jolanta Burke, our lab investigates effective strategies for maximising health and well-being.
 Simply participating in health and well-being practices isn’t enough.
 The tools we use, and how we apply them are crucial for living a good life.
 The impact of most positive psychology interventions (aimed to improve well-being) and positive health interventions (focused on enhancing health and well-being) show small to moderate short-term effects, our lab is dedicated to discovering novel ways to amplify these impacts and ensure long-lasting improvements in health and well-being.

-- Mindful Kitchen: Annette Sweeney (PhD scholar) explores 'The Mindful Kitchen' approach to enhancing long-term well-being of chefs by creating an applied culinary arts educational framework, relevant to the contemporary needs of chefs through constructivist grounded theory research.
-The research is approached through developing a framework for evaluation the complex intervention and producing, testing and refining a theory on the approach.
-This research is supervised by Associate Professor Jolanta Burke and Trudy Meehan.
+• Mindful Kitchen: Annette Sweeney (PhD scholar) explores the impact of 'The Mindful Kitchen' pedagogical approach in higher education on the well-being and creativity of chefs.
+The research is approached through creating an applied learning logic model that shapes the learning, testing and refining a theory to create a template for informal mindful pedagogy in higher education for student well-being.
+This research is supervised by Associate Professor Jolanta Burke and Dr Trudy Meehan.
 Funded by the RCSI STaR Programme.

-- Star and Skygazing: Branislav Kaleta (PhD scholar) evaluates the impact of star and skygazing interventions conducted virtually and in person on individuals’ well-being.
+• Stargazing and Cloudspotting: Branislav Kaleta (PhD scholar) evaluates the impact of stargazing and cloudspotting interventions conducted virtually and in person on individuals’ well-being.
 This research is supervised by Associate Professor Jolanta Burke and Holli-Anne Passmore.
 Funded by EU Interreg.

 Developing self-worth